alurm/alurm.github.io/blog/2024-09-17-an-argument-for-having-trailing-slashes-in-canonical-directory-paths.md

-<title>An argument for having trailing slashes in canonical directory paths</title>

-# An argument for having trailing slashes in canonical directory paths

 I was writing some GNU make today and remembered an age old question: "Should canonical directory paths contain a trailing slash (as in `dir/`) or not (as in `dir`)?"

 I always thought that they shouldn't (so, `dir`).